fastjobstech/healthchecks/script/README.md

 ## Run create_checks.sh
 1. Get cron details from `console/cron/task.cron`
 2. Form the csv using this format.
-The last line of the file must be empty
+The last line of the file must be empty (Can [delimiter converter](https://onlinecsvtools.com/change-csv-delimiter) to convert from comma to pipe symbol)

 `check name|check description (copy the whole line of cron)|cron schedule`